April 17, 2026

 - Day 5: Final certification assessment (30 questions across all four modules)

 Doozy delivers each item in Slack on the day and time you schedule.
-New reps don't need to log in anywhere or remember what to do next: it arrives in their workflow.
+New reps don't need to log in anywhere or remember what to do next; the next lesson arrives in their workflow.

 Step 3: Add quizzes that test application